bootstrap-vue/bootstrap-vue/src/components/form-checkbox/README.md

 The `indeterminate` prop can be synced to the checkbox's state by v-binding the `indeterminate` prop with the `.sync` modifier.

-**Note:** indeterminate is not supported in button mode, nor is it supported in `<b-form-checkbox-group>` (multiple checkboxes).
+**Note:** indeterminate styling is not supported in button or switch mode, nor is it supported in `<b-form-checkbox-group>` (multiple checkboxes).

 **Single Indeterminate checkbox:**